danzure/terraform-azure/azure-virtual-desktop/README.md

 5. Run `terraform init` to initialize the configuration.
 6. Run `terraform plan` to review the planned changes.
 7. Run `terraform apply` to deploy the AVD solution.
-8. Configure your Entra permissions for AVD remote users
+8. Troubleshoot & perform any additional required configuration.

-For more information please see the following: `https://developer.hashicorp.com/terraform/tutorials`
+For more information please see the following: `https://developer.hashicorp.com/terraform/tutorials` & `https://learn.microsoft.com/en-us/azure/virtual-desktop/`

 ## Contributing